 A guardianship is a legal relationship under which one person is legally responsible for managing the finances, medical decisions, and physical care of another person.
 Typically, the “protected person” under the care of a guardian is either a minor child or an adult who is unable to care for themselves due to physical or mental disability or injury.
 Guardianship may be an important option to protect your loved one and their finances should a relative have a developmental disability or become disabled due to illness or injury.
-Continue reading to learn about the types of guardianship available in Oregon and Washington State, and if you need help planning your estate, call a knowledgeable and effective Portland and Vancouver guardianship and estate planning attorney.
+Continue reading to learn about the types of guardianship available in Washington State, and if you need help planning your estate, call a knowledgeable and effective Vancouver guardianship and estate planning attorney.

 Guardianship of Children

 A legal guardian can be appointed for a child who does not have a legal parent already filling the parental role.
 A child may need a guardian if their parent is absent, incapacitated, deceased, mentally incompetent, incarcerated, or severely disabled to the point of being unable to make parental decisions.
 A parent can nominate a guardian, or a guardian can be picked by the court.
 Close relatives are generally preferred where available.
 A court can also establish a conservatorship, whereby a person (the conservator) is appointed to handle only the financial affairs or property of the child.